molgenis/molgenis-emx2/README.md

 *  known bug: if I set refback for refarray to 'null' then ref is not updated!
 *  user interface for row level security
 *  more filter option s for array types (now only 'equals')
-*  improve error titles and messages
+*  improve graphqlError titles and messages
 *  merge Schema and SchemaMetadata and Table and TableMetadata
 *  column level permissions
 *  flattened result in graphql for tables, including group by